Counting and Probability

 As a branch of mathematics, probability had its origins in work that Blaise Pascal and Pierre de Fermat did in collaboration in the seventeenth century to answer a question from an aristocrat about gambling.
 Part of the fun of this course will be reading about those origins and seeing the basic problems that these two men set out to answer.
 Also covered in the course will be permutations, combinations, Pascal’s triangle, geometric probability, basic combinatorial identities, and the Binomial Theorem.

-This course is set for the appropriate level of difficulty for children who would be in the seventh grade if they were in a public school.
+This course is set for the appropriate level of difficulty for children who would be in the seventh or eighth grade if they were in a public school.

 Live Classes: Wednesdays, 2:00 p.m.
 Eastern Time, from the week of August 16th to the week of December 13th.
 Students unable to attend a live class will be able to access a recording of the class.